 Your levels of positivity and baseline happiness will increase.

 This one is kind of linked to the last.
-Because when you stop focusing on the things you could complain about, you’ll naturally begin to notice a shift in emphasis towards the things you appreciate instead.
+Because when you stop focusing on the things you could complain about, you’ll naturally begin to notice a shift in emphasis towards the good things you appreciate instead.

 Your circumstances won’t change, yet your levels of positivity and baseline happiness will increase.